-- Hiking trail system and interpretive development throughout park to historical sites, wildlife/plant viewing, cultural/historic features and scenic routes
+- Hiking trails and interpretive development to historical sites, wildlife/plant viewing and scenic routes

-- Dedicated preserves for rare and endangered wildlife and plants and historic/cultural resources
+- Dedicated preserves for rare and threatened wildlife and plants and sensitive historic/cultural resources

-- Hiking, equestrian and bike trail between Livermore Valley and San Joaquin Valley along the roadway
+- Hiking and bike trails links between Livermore Valley and San Joaquin Valley along Tesla/Corral Hollow Road

 There are viable options to protect Tesla Park from OHV use, such as:

-- Operation of Tesla Park by the OHMVR Division as a natural and cultural sensitive area preserve with only non-motorized recreation as allowed by OHMVR program statute
+- Operation of Tesla Park by the OHMVR Division as mitigation for Carnegie SVRA as a natural and cultural sensitive area preserve with only non-motorized recreation as allowed by OHMVR program statute

 - Transfer to an appropriate State Parks unit with compatible preservation and management objectives and expertise that will protect Tesla’s varied and abundant resources